StefanVonRanda/ModalForm/README.md

-# Hey, so this is ModalForm
+# So this is ModalForm

 Hey, thanks for checking out the repo!